-Dedicated to more than just growing and exporting coffee, Las Diosas - La FEM (The Goddesses - Foundation between Women) is a dynamic female-led cooperative committed to selling quality Fair Trade coffee while simultaneously supporting and promoting women`s rights.
+Dedicated to more than just growing and exporting coffee, Las Diosas - La FEM (The Goddesses - Foundation between Women) is a dynamic female-led cooperative committed to selling quality Fair Trade coffee while simultaneously supporting and promoting women's rights.
 The cooperative is located east of Managua in the department of Estelí where much of the land is devoted to tobacco production and largely controlled by male producers.
-Las Diosas - La FEM consists of four smaller cooperatives, each managed by its own Directiva (female director).
-Fiercely independent and determined to succeed in the coffee industry, the 132-member cooperative has made much progress since their founding in 1996, both in terms of coffee sales as well as the promotion of issues such as women's education and health.
+Las Diosas consists of four smaller cooperatives, each managed by its own Directiva (female director).
+Fiercely independent and determined to succeed in the coffee industry, the 250-member cooperative has made much progress since their founding in 1996, both in terms of coffee sales as well as the promotion of issues such as women's education, housing and health.

-Under the direction of the Development Committee, La FEM is engaged in community development projects primarily focused on issues concerning women.
-Many of the women living in the department of Estelí are lacking in basic education and health care.
-In Condega, one of the six women and municipalities of Estelí, La FEM has established an alternative school where young women are encouraged to take up traditionally male-dominated trades such as carpentry, welding, construction, etc. Not only does this form of education teach them useful skills, it enables the women to gain independence from the men and create employment opportunities for themselves.
-In addition to their special projects, the Development Committee explores political topics and writings, often analyzing the legitimacy of Fair Trade and where it stands in a market dominated by neoliberal principles.
+Las Diosas works closely with La Fondacion entre Mujeres (La FEM), or Foundation between Women, with their development project work focused on issues concerning women’s health, universal access to education and economic and moral support for single mothers.
+For example, in Condega, Estelí – La FEM has established an alternative school where young women are encouraged to take up traditionally male-dominated trades such as carpentry, welding, construction, etc. Not only does this form of education teach them useful skills, it enables the women to gain economic independence by creating new employment opportunities for their members.
+In addition to their special projects, the Development Committee explores political topics and writings, including an analysis of the challenges facing Fair Trade as an alternative model living within an international marketplace dominated by neoliberal principles.

-Coffee production is a traditional form of agriculture in Estelí but the use of chemical fertilizers for easing mass production has taken over older methods of production.
-La FEM, however, has maintained their efforts in organic methods.
 One collective of women in the Cope Mujeres owns a common piece of land, dividing the work and income equally.
 Since their inception, many of these collectives have received prices comparable to Fair Trade prices.
-Before becoming a producer partner with Cooperative Coffees, La FEM was already exporting coffee to a German group under fair trade terms.
-However, they were disappointed at the lack of enthusiasm on the buyers` part to co-partner with them in an initiative to go beyond selling coffee.
+Before becoming a producer partner with Cooperative Coffees, La FEM was already exporting coffee to a different group under fair trade terms.
+However, they were disappointed at the lack of enthusiasm on the buyers' part to co-partner with them in an initiative to go beyond selling coffee.
 Clearly, these women are invested in more than just the beans.

 Read about Bean North Coffee's donation of Big Red a beautiful small-batch coffee roaster, to the SOPPEXCCA Cooperative in Nicaragua in the fall of 2010 here.